EmmaBin/mastermind_2.0/README.md

 Contains files related to the frontend of the web application.

+### **Views**
-- **Views**: The `src` folder contains React components and `App.css` for styling.
+ The `src` folder contains React components and `App.css` for styling.
 These are bundled using Webpack and transpiled with Babel to ensure compatibility across various browsers before being served to the client.
-- **Main Features**:
+- Main Features:
   - React-based components for dynamic rendering.
   - Communication with the backend via RESTful APIs.
-  - State management to ensure responsiveness during gameplay.
+  - State management to ensure responsiveness during game play.

 ## mindgame-server